Conformal C2ST: Turning weak classifiers into strong two-sample tests: The uniform test: conformal calibration of classifier scores

-\paragraph{Under degraded classifier scores.} Our above analysis involves the oracle density ratio $r(x)$.
+Our above analysis involves the oracle density ratio $r(x)$.
 But in practice, the density ratio is often approximated using a classifier trained to distinguish between the true and approximate joint distributions.
 Accordingly, our analysis explicitly incorporates an error-prone plug-in estimate $\hat{r}$, derived from a potentially weak classifier $\hat{\eta}$ in~\eqref{eq:classifier-density-ratio}.

-Our main theoretical result shows that, under mild regularity conditions on the true and estimated density ratios, the uniform conformal test retains high power, even when the scoring function is imperfect.
+Our main theoretical result shows that, under mild regularity conditions on the true density ratio, the uniform conformal test retains high power, even when the scoring function is imperfect.
 Our result specifically relates the error of the estimated density ratio to the performance of the conformal C2ST.